-Accessibility, accessible products, accessibility services, metaverse for all, personalisation, interaction
+Accessibility, accessible products, accessibility services, interaction, metaverse, personalisation.

 Note

 This is an informative ITU-T publication.
 Mandatory provisions, such as those found in ITU-T Recommendations, are outside the scope of this publication.
 This publication should only be referenced bibliographically in ITU-T Recommendations.